bandirevanth/bandirevanth/README.md

 ### Glad to see you here! 😊
 ⭐**I’m a student and self-taught developer from Hyderabad, India! 🇮🇳**
-I began my coding journey in 2021, and for nearly four years now, it has been a path of relentless growth and discovery — one to which I’ve devoted myself wholeheartedly, without once looking back.
+I began my coding/tech journey in 2021, and for nearly four years now, it has been a path of relentless growth and discovery — one to which I’ve devoted myself wholeheartedly, without once looking back.
 <!--- <ins>_**Imp Note <i>(Please read!)</i>**_</ins> - I’ve paused active coding to focus fully on academics, but I continue to refine and update projects.
 Post-academics, I intend to review and rebuild my coding proficiency... --->
 <br>

 ## Info 🌟
-🌱 Programming languages - HTML (Advanced) | Python, CSS (Intermediate) | JS (Basic)
 🔭 I’m currently working on [AI/ML Projects](https://github.com/stars/bandirevanth/lists/ai-ml-dl) ✨🚀
 ✍ I'm currently learning SQL, C++ | *All suggestions are welcome! :)*
 🤝 I’m looking to collaborate on *Open-source and other related projects*